Wedding customs by country: Albania

 Ritual songs name various elements which contain "paja" (pronounced paya) of the girl, which are the goods parents give to the daughter to wear, to furnish the house, gifts for her husband and the intimate cousins.
 Elements are typically made by weaving clothes using looms.
 The preparation of the "paja" for the parents of the bride is a pleasure which means also accomplishing the obligations toward the daughter.
 This is also an expression of the love of parents, but is connected with the economical conditions of the family.

 "Dhunti" in Shkodra means the gifts that the groom prepares for the bride during the engagement, mainly clothes, jewelry, gold ornaments and tricks, which are sent to her a few days before the wedding.
 In addition to those received by the family of his father, the bride takes many gifts from the groom and his family.
 "Dhuntia", which had a considerable monetary value, was prepared with great care by the family of the boy, because in some way embodied respect and love for his young bride, to whom these gifts were made, love for their son that he married at the same time was also a representation of the family in its economic and aesthetic.
 In "dhunti" there were enough clothes and items for use at all times, in joy and in sorrow, which expressed particular attention to the role of women.

-Celtic handfasting

-Handfasting is a wedding ritual in which the bride's and groom's hands are tied together.
-It is said to be based on an ancient Celtic tradition and to have inspired the phrase "tying the knot".
-"Handfasting" is favoured by practitioners of Celtic-based religions and spiritual traditions, such as Wicca and Druidism.